sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

 share the script code.
 As a special favor (:-)) to Americans, you can use "favorites" (without the "u") as an acceptable alias.

-The last part is a URL-encoded string that must match an item in your favourites list.
+The last part, the "tuning hint", is a URL-encoded string that must match an item in your favourites list.
 (Although you have to URL-encode it in your m3u, it's already been URL-decoded by the time it gets to these scripts.)
 Here."match" means it's either a complete or substring match done case insensitively.
 For example, "Foo%20Bar" would match a favorite channel with the label "My foo barlicious Channel".
 In the case of multiple matches in your favourites list, you don't really have much control over which one will be selected, so be as specific as possible.
 In the unlikely event that you have actual ambiguities in your favourites list, use the kodi favourites context menu to rename some of them to ensure uniqueness.

 How do you know what the label is for a favourites item?
 It's not necessarily the same as whatever text appears in the logo or